uidaholib/digital-collections-docs/content/collections/04-branch.md

 This only has to be done once for each repository, so if you already have a copy, you don't need to do it again--skip this step!

 Visit the GitHub link for the template you will be using, then follow the [clone repository steps in cb-docs](https://collectionbuilder.github.io/cb-docs/docs/repository/clone/).
+**Important: when it gives you the option of where to save your repositories, it will default to a OneDrive folder--click the Browse option and navigate in your file explore to a non-onedrive location, such as This PC > C: > Users > yourusername > Documents.**

 ## Create a New Branch